BlueBrain/BluePyMM/README.md

 Funding
 =======
-European Union Seventh Framework Program (FP7/2007-2013) under grant agreement no. 604102 (HBP) SGA1 (H2020) grant.
+This work has been partially funded by the European Union Seventh Framework Program (FP7/2007-2013) under grant agreement no. 604102 (HBP)
+SGA1 (H2020) grant.